-Drug Investigational All drugs in this policy All other uses of drugs in this policy for conditions not outlined in the policy are considered investigational.
+Drug Investigational All other uses of drugs in this policy for conditions not outlined in the policy are considered investigational.

-Length of Approval Approval Criteria Initial authorization Copiktra (duvelisib), Piqray (alpelisib) for breast cancer, Truqap (capivasertib), Zydelig (idelalisib), and Joenja (leniolisib) may be approved up to 3 months.
-Piqray (alpelisib) for PROS, and Vijoice (alpelisib) may be approved up to 6 months.
-Re-authorization criteria Aliqopa (copanlisib) may be approved up to 6 months.
-Future re-authorization of Aliqopa (copanlisib), Copiktra (duvelisib), Piqray (alpelisib) for breast cancer, Truqap (capivasertib), Zydelig (idelalisib), and Joenja (leniolisib) may be approved up to 12 months as long as the drug-specific coverage criteria are met, and chart notes demonstrate that the individual continues to show a positive clinical response to therapy.
+Length of Approval Approval Criteria Initial authorization Non-formulary exception reviews for all drugs listed in the policy may be approved up to 12 months.
+All other reviews for Copiktra (duvelisib), Itovebi (inavolisib), Joenja (leniolisib), Piqray (alpelisib) for breast cancer, Truqap (capivasertib), and Zydelig (idelalisib) may be approved up to 3 months.
+All other reviews for Aliqopa (copanlisib), Piqray (alpelisib) for PROS, and Vijoice (alpelisib) may be approved up to 6 months.
+Re-authorization criteria Non-formulary exception reviews and all other reviews for Aliqopa (copanlisib), Copiktra (duvelisib), Itovebi (inavolisib), Joenja (leniolisib), Piqray (alpelisib) for breast cancer, Truqap (capivasertib), and Zydelig (idelalisib) may be approved up to 12 months as long as the drug-specific coverage criteria are met, and chart notes demonstrate that the individual continues to show a positive clinical response to therapy.
+Non-formulary exception reviews and all other reviews for Piqray (alpelisib) for PROS and Vijoice (alpelisib) may be approved up to 12 months as long as the drug-specific coverage criteria are met and chart notes demonstrate that the individual continues to show a positive clinical response to therapy as documented by: A reduction in the sum of measurable target lesion volume from baseline.

-Length of Approval

-Approval Criteria

-Future re-authorization of Piqray (alpelisib) for PROS, and Vijoice (alpelisib) may be approved up to 12 months as long as the drug-specific coverage criteria are met and chart notes demonstrate that the individual continues to show a positive clinical response to therapy as documented by a reduction in the sum of measurable target lesion volume from baseline.